aspnetboilerplate/aspnetboilerplate/doc/WebSite/Email-Sending.md

 Sending emails is a very common task for most applications.
 ASP.NET Boilerplate provides the basic infrastructure to send emails in a simple way.
-It also seperates the email server configuration from the sending of emails.
+It also separates the email server configuration from the sending of emails.

 ### IEmailSender